-We are excited to announce two new, long awaited features: session recording and a PagerDuty integration.
+We are excited to announce two new, long-awaited features: session recording and PagerDuty integration.

 - SESSION RECORDING

 Session recording allows an admin to record their users' SSH sessions and replay the session recording at any time.
 The admin can search by keyword or by timestamp.
 The reason this is such a powerful tool is that it allows the admin to essentially go back in time to when code stopped working and see what changes were made in order to revert the changes.
 This is also powerful in the sense that you can tell who made a certain change to the code.
 For example, you can tell whose credentials were compromised if the code published was malicious.